-During the year under review, in respect of proposed Further Public Offer of ₹ 125 Cores ("FPO") approved by the Shareholders on March 22,2022, the Company had filed draft Red Herring Prospectus on July 5, 2022 with Securities Exchange Board of India ("SEBI") and in this regard, SEBI has issued Final Observation Letter on October 11, 2022.
+During the year under review, in respect of proposed Further Public Offer of ₹ 125 crore ("FPO") approved by the Shareholders on March 22 2022, the Company had filed draft Red Herring Prospectus on July 05 2022 with Securities Exchange Board of India ("SEBI") and in this regard, SEBI has issued Final Observation Letter on October 11 2022.
+However, after thorough deliberation and consideration of various factors, including market conditions and strategic priorities, the Board decided not to proceed with the FPO.